If you own or manage a website, you need to secure it against cyberattacks, such as malware.

 HTTPS is not completely unhackable, but it is still a robust way to send personal information across the internet.
 HTTPS prevents hackers from exploiting software vulnerabilities or brute-forcing the users’ access controls, and it mitigates DDOS (distributed denial of service) attacks.

-Comodo Web Inspector – Advanced Cloud-based Website Malware Scanner
+Comodo Cybersecurity Web Inspector – Advanced Cloud-based Website Malware Scanner

 Simply enter your website domain and start scanning your website for any potential threats.
-You can check your website for malware with these simple steps:
+You can check your website for malware in three simple steps:

 Your website’s vulnerability report will be displayed within minutes.